 But small-time operators were soon facing competition from organized crime.
 Criminal gangs fought each other for market control with violence and murder.

 Bootleggers made their products alcohol carelessly.
 It often contained lead toxins.
 Customers sometimes had blindness or died.
+And the US government poisoned industrial alcohol.
+It was to keep people from drinking it.
+But many did.
+Perhaps 10,000 people died as a result.
+Many more were injured.

 Prohibition also promoted a bad drinking pattern.
 It was of infrequent but very heavy drinking.
 People went to speakeasies to get drunk.